- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Nomination & Compensation Committee

 We have established a Nomination & Compensation Committee to ensure fairness and transparency in the selection and dismissal of directors, Audit & Supervisory Board members and executive officers, as well as evaluation and compensation of directors and executive officers.
+The scope of responsibilities of the Committee is defined in the Rules of the Nomination and Compensation Committee and other related regulations.
 The members of this committee consist of five non-executive directors (four outside directors and one non-executive internal director) and one executive director.
 The committee is chaired by a non-executive director elected every year from among the members.

 (Main Agenda Items)

-Creation of personnel appointments for and individual evaluations of directors and executive officers, total amount and individual bonuses for officers, individual monthly compensation for the next fiscal year, succession plans, and review of related regulations.
+Formulation of personnel proposals for directors/executive officers and individual evaluations; total amount of bonuses for directors/executive officers and individual bonuses; individual monthly compensation for the following fiscal year; succession plans; organizational Composition; verification and review of related rules and regulations, etc.

 Risk Management Committee